angie-tucker/tplinkusa-outdoor/source/wireless_range.rst

     :width: 70%
     :align: center

-Where the d is the distance in meters and the f is the frequency in MHz.
+Where the "d" is the distance in meters and the "f" is the frequency in MHz.

 With all the formula and device parameters, let’s calculate the estimated wireless range.